Product School

 • It’s a good idea to start your PRD draft somewhere private.

-• It’s fine to put TBD in spots (maybe success metrics).
+• It’s fine to put TBD as a placeholder (i.e. success metrics).

-• In general, you want the background, objectives, maybe metrics, and maybe key user scenarios/epics focused on the high-level features.
+• In general, you want the background, objectives, metrics, and key user scenarios/epics focused on the high-level features.
+Follow the product requirements document template linked above to make sure you include all the essentials.

 Step 2 - Get approval

-Get any needed approvals from your boss with the first version.
-Your teammates and your boss are an asset, and use them as such.
+Get any needed approvals from your supervisor and teammates with the first version.

 • Get their thoughts/feedback.

-• People who have been there longer might have insights you don’t know about or can suggest ways to approach potential sticky points.
+• People who have been around longer might have insights you don’t know about or can suggest ways to approach potential sticky points.

 Step 3 - Share with design